hpyproject/hpy/docs/overview.rst

 -----------------

 To validate our approach, we ported a simple yet performance critical module to HPy.
-We choose `ultrajson <https://github.com/pyhandle/ultrajson-hpy>`_ because it is simple enough to require porting only a handful of API functions, but at the same time it is performance critical and it does many API calls during the parsing of a JSON file.
+We chose `ultrajson <https://github.com/pyhandle/ultrajson-hpy>`_ because it is simple enough to require porting only a handful of API functions, but at the same time it is performance critical and performs many API calls during the parsing of a JSON file.

 This `blog post <https://morepypy.blogspot.com/2019/12/hpy-kick-off-sprint-report.html>`_